inventaire/inventaire-deploy/README.md

 Want to install it in a different environment?
 Request a new (orphan) branch and send your pull request!

+There are also some other environement documented on the [wiki](https://wiki.inventaire.io/wiki/Deployment).

 ## Other services

 By default, this setup uses the same services as [inventaire.io](https://inventaire.io), but you can start your own instance of those too: